ucldc/ucldc-docs/docs/dams/edit-objects.md

 **Picture Metadata (Picture objects only)** - This tab shows any metadata that was embedded in the image content file on upload.

-<div class="walkthrough">Banana Slug Walkthrough</div>
+<div class="walkthrough">Walkthrough</div>

 ## Editing an Object

-Let's navigate through the hierarchy back to the first image object we created: Root > Asset Library > Your campus folder > Banana Slug > Simple image object.
+Let's navigate through the hierarchy back to the first image object we created: Root > Asset Library > Your campus folder > Your Sample Project Folder > Simple image object.

 1. On the Summary tab, scroll down to 'Metadata' and press the 'Edit' button.
 2. Under the Content and Characteristics heading, input the following metadata.